natalie-az/Replication-Scripts-MA/README.md

-The Illusion of Inclusion:  Assessing the Effects andGendered Implications of Power Sharing
+The Illusion of Inclusion:  Assessing the Effects and Gendered Implications of Power Sharing

 Master's thesis in Political Science,